Sayles Livingston Design

 About Sayles Livingston Design

-Respected locally and internationally, Sayles has over 25 years of experience in all facets of the event industry.
-Intimate seaside weddings, destination Costa Rican extravaganzas, New York Society Galas, Sayles does it all.
+Respected locally and internationally, Sayles has over 30 years of experience in all facets of the event industry.
+From intimate seaside weddings, to destination Costa Rican extravaganzas, to New York Society Galas, Sayles does it all.

-Known for her small-town warmth and discerning eye, Sayles is a graduate of Brown University, where she studied Horticulture and the Creative Arts.
+Known for her excellent taste and discerning eye, Sayles is a graduate of Brown University, where she studied Horticulture and the Creative Arts.
 She then went on to receive a master’s degree in Plant Sciences from the University of Rhode Island, where her understanding of local sourcing and sustainability grew.
-This unique combination of artist and trained horticulturalist is special, and it is what makes Sayles’s designs so impressive (and so relevant) to those of you looking to make a big splash with the least environmental impact.
+This unique combination of artist and trained horticulturalist is unique, and it is what makes Sayles’ designs so impressive (and so relevant) to those of you looking to make a big splash with the least amount of environmental impact.

 Sayles Livingston Design began as a garden and cut flower business but has grown into a leading, and much lauded, event and floral design business.
-Sayles’s distinctive creations have been featured in over 30 national magazines and films, and she has won numerous awards, over many years, for her enchanting displays.
+Sayles’ distinctive creations have been featured in over 50 national magazines and films, and she has won numerous awards, over many years, for her enchanting displays.

 Sayles lives in Little Compton, Rhode Island, an intimate coastal village, with her husband, 3 sons (Ben, Eli, and Henry) and her daughter (Martha).
-Other than her passion for flowers and raising her active family, Sayles loves traveling, writing, running and sailing!
+Other than her passion for flowers and her family, Sayles loves traveling, writing, running and driving fast!

 Take a Look